theodo/TheodoRogerCmsBundle/Resources/doc/multiple_databases.md

-Using ThothCms with dedicated database
+Using RogerCms with dedicated database
 ======================================

 Why?
 ----
-The reasons to use Thoth with dedicated database are:
+The reasons to use Roger with dedicated database are:

 ### Avoid table collisions

-Thoth has a fairly big model, especially its own model of users, and some similar bundles (eg. blogs) may use similar tables.
+Roger has a fairly big model, especially its own model of users, and some similar bundles (eg. blogs) may use similar tables.
 Separating databases keeps you safe.

 ### Facilitate developement by multiple developers